jhustata/basic/_build/html/_sources/table1.md

 # 20

 We're done!
-Of course you may improve the labels of your variable to achieve the Table 1 output of your interest.
-You'll need to label the variables prior to running this program
+Of course you may improve the labels of your variable to achieve the Table 1 output of interest.
+You'll need to label the variables prior to running this program.
+As you consider generalizing to more than two strata, you'll need to incorporate more efficiency into your script.